python-poetry/poetry/docs/cli.md

 * `--description`: Description of the package.
 * `--author`: Author of the package.
 Can be specified multiple times.
 * `--python` Compatible Python versions.
 * `--dependency`: Package to require with a version constraint.
-Should be in format `foo:1.0.0`.
+Should be in the format `foo:1.0.0`.
 * `--dev-dependency`: Development requirements, see `--dependency`.

 ## install